Share, Swap & Select Brainstorm Activity for Teamwork Skills

 - To improve how we work as a team?

-- To make our meetings more effective?
+- Make our meetings more effective?

 - To connect with our remote team members?